Phweedom/CSD3120--IPA/README.md

 ## B6

 Able to virtually navigate the virtual environment with a locomotion teleport method using controller's "Squeeze Button".
+A circle will pop up indication the location and squeeze the trigger to move.

 ## Integrated XRAuthor

 run - > npm run build-ext
 put the files in "dist/ext" upload onto XRAuthor.

+## Tutorial Video

+Aiming the controller ray at the video you can squeeze the trigger once to either play/pause the video.

 ## Conclusion